CyR1en/Minecordbot/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the Development branch.
+  * This is usually based on the Development branch.
-  * Only target the Release branch if you are certain your fix must be on that branch. (ie: a hot-fix for a security vulnerability)
+  * Only target the Main branch if you are certain your fix must be on that branch. (ie: a hot-fix for a security vulnerability)
-  * To quickly create a topic branch based on Development, run `git checkout -b fix/development/my_contribution development`.
-Please avoid working directly on the `development` branch.
+  * To quickly create a topic branch based on Development, run `git checkout -b fix/development/my_contribution development`. *Please avoid working directly on the `development` branch*.
-  * **Never work directly on Master**
+  * **_Never_ work directly on Master**

 * Make commits of logical units.
 * Check for unnecessary white-space with `git diff --check` before committing.